CaiXiaolan/CaiXiaolan.github.io/index.md

 Hi,

-I am Xiaolan, a PhD student in University of Canberra working on **Open Source Smart City Projects and Impacts on Civic Engagement in Australia**.
+I am _Xiaolan_, a PhD student in the University of Canberra.

-Here is the place for me to document my progress of this project.
+Here is the place for me to document the progress of my PhD research:

+**Open Source Smart City Projects and Impacts on Civic Engagement in Australia**